AuroraPrz18/HelpAndoApp/README.md

 * [ ] User can like publications.
 * [ ] User can find publications by category.
 * [ ] User can have preferred categories of tasks and subscribe to them.
-* [ ] -> Conect the App to receive post of different sources, for example FB API,Twitter API, etc.
+* [ ] -> Connect the App to receive post of different sources, for example FB API,Twitter API, etc.
 * [ ] Each month recognition to the volunteer and sponsor of the month.

 ### 2. Screen Archetypes